Andre Hajdu (b. 5 March 1932, Hungary - 1 August 2016) was an Israeli composer and ethnomusicologist.

 After the Hungarian Revolution of 1956, Hajdu escaped to Paris and continued his studies at the Paris Conservatoire with Darius Milhaud (composition) and Olivier Messiaen (philosophy of music) obtaining the 1st prize in the discipline.
 In Paris he met a variety of stimulating people from the playwright Samuel Beckett to Prof. Israel Adler of the Hebrew University, who brought him on his first visit to Israel in 1966.

-Since 1966, Hajdu has been living in Jerusalem.
+From 1966 until his death, Hajdu lvied in Jerusalem.
 He taught at the Tel Aviv Music Academy from 1966 to 1991 and at Bar-Ilan University since 1970.
-He served as chairman in the Music Department there and founded a composition department.
+He served as chairman in the music department there and founded a composition department.

 In 1955, Hajdu won the first prize with his Gypsy Cantata at the competition of the World Festival of Youth in Warsaw.
 In 1997, he was awarded the Israel Prize, for music.